afq984/pyardrone/docs/ardrone.rst

         Connect to the drone.

-        raises :py:exc:`RuntimeError` if the drone is connected or closed already.
+        :raises RuntimeError: if the drone is connected or closed already.

     .. method:: close()